amansinha09/Seq2seqPOS/README.md

 # Seq2seqPOS
-Sequence to Sequence for POS tagging KERAS
+A simple implementation of Sequence to Sequence for POS tagging using KERAS